- » Printer friendly

 Since she took office in 2011, Chief Justice O’Connor has led significant reforms and improvements in the Ohio judicial system, including establishing a task force to examine court funding statewide, creating a committee to examine the administration of the death penalty, and proposing improvements to strengthen judicial elections in Ohio.

-She first joined the Supreme Court of Ohio as an associate justice in January 2003.
+She first joined the Supreme Court of Ohio as a justice in January 2003.
 She was re-elected in November 2008 in a landslide victory in which she carried each of Ohio's 88 counties and took approximately 68 percent of the vote.
-She was elected chief justice in 2010, by a 2-to-1 margin over her challenger and again carrying every county.
+She was elected chief justice in 2010, by a 2-to-1 margin over her challenger and again carried every county.

 Her first statewide judicial election in 2002, in which she took more than 57 percent of the vote, made her the 148th justice to the court, the sixth woman to join the court, and gave the court its first-ever female majority.